firegloves/Hexagonal-Sandwich-Recipes/README.md

 ## chapter-3 folder

 In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: the use cases](https://medium.com/@lucorset/hexagonal-architecture-in-rust-the-use-cases-7d5a88bd0a4)

+## chapter-4 folder

+In this folder you can find the code resulting from the article [Hexagonal architecture in Rust: driving adapters](https://medium.com/@lucorset/hexagonal-architecture-in-rust-driving-adapters-f66f71bb3dd1)